Information about 2017 volunteer applications will be updated in May 2017.

 If you arrive to your shift early, you can ask your Front of House Manager if you can be inside the cinema for a film you really want to see during your shift, but it's not guaranteed that this will be possible: your primary role on shift is to usher, not to view a film, so looking after MIFF patrons must be the priority.

-No. All volunteers must arrange their own travel and meals, although your MIFF Volunteer Pass will get you a discount on food and drink at selected festival venues.
+All volunteers must arrange their own meals, although your MIFF Volunteer Pass will get you a discount on food and drink at selected festival venues.

 Unfortunately, if you cannot attend the volunteer briefing, it will not be possible for you to volunteer with MIFF.
 Vital information and training will happen on this day.

 Each volunteer will receive four single session Admit One passes on the briefing day, then at the end of each shift will receive a further single session Admit One pass.

 Admit One passes are not linked to individual volunteers.
 This means that you can use multiple single session Admit Ones to attend films with friends or family, rather than being limited to attending films by yourself or with a paying friend.
 This also means that if you work more than the required seven shifts, you receive more Admit One passes and have the opportunity to see more films.